Visjon Norge

 Visjon Norge (or TV Visjon Norge) is a Norwegian Christian television station, which was launched in 2003 as the first Scandinavian Christian television channel to air 24 hours a day.
 It can be reached throughout Scandinavia by satellite.
 The founder and executive editor of the channel is Jan Hanvold.
-A sister channel based in Sweden, TV Vision Norden was launched in 2015.
+A sister channel based in Sweden was launched in 2015, and later also in Denmark.

 Organization

 TV Visjon Norge has 75 employees, in addition to a number of volunteers.
 The television department of the organisation has 30 employees.
-46% of the channel's programming is produced by its "broadcasting partners", and the remainder by the channel itself.
+46% of the channel's programming is produced by its broadcasting partners, and the remainder by the channel itself.
 Visjon Norge also does aid work in Eastern Europe and Africa, and has aired programs about its work in Moldova.
 In addition it operates two radio stations, and has a monthly magazine with 17,000 subscribers (2011).
 The organisation has its headquarters in Drammen.
 Since 2011 it has an annual operating revenue (nearly all donations) of around 90 million kr.

 History

 Visjon Norge began broadcasting on March 24, 2003.
-It airs over Scandinavia 24 hours a day, with a variety of Christian-themed programming, aiming to preach the gospel of Jesus and to support the state of Israel.
+It airs across Scandinavia 24 hours a day, with a variety of Christian-themed programming, aiming to preach the gospel of Jesus and to support the state of Israel; it has been described as "staunchly pro-Israel" and Christian Zionist.
 The company is owned by Visjonskirken, a local congregation founded by Jan Hanvold and his wife Inger in 2001, but the channel itself is officially interdenominational.
 The channel claimed 100,000 more or less regular viewers by 2007, in addition to Norway, mostly in Sweden and the Faroe Islands.
 It is available to 98% of Norwegian households, and averages around 20,000 daily viewers in Norway as of 2015 (TNS Gallup).

-Visjon Norge has been cited as a central part in mobilizing the development of a new Christian right in Norway, and accused of promoting The Christians Party.
+Visjon Norge has been cited as a central part in mobilizing the development of a new Christian right in Norway, and accused of promoting the Christians Party.
 Abroad, the channel has held meeting campaigns with thousands of people in the Faroe Islands.

 TV Vision Norden

 Due to a large viewership and more programming from Sweden, Visjon Norge attempted to branch out to the country with a television studio in Floda, Lerum in 2010.
-While the initial attempt to launch a stand-alone channel sizzled through, the sister channel TV Vision Norden was finally launched in 2015.
+While the initial attempt to launch a stand-alone channel fell through, the sister channel TV Vision Norden was eventually launched in 2015.
 The channel is based in Gothenburg.

 Programming

-In addition to its own programming, the channel broadcasts programs by various groups and people, including Forum Idag, Hanne Nabintu Herland, Oslo Symposium (biennial conference), ES TV, Dansk TV Mission, Open Doors, Hope Channel, and formerly included Hillsong, Youth of Europe and Livets Ord.
+In addition to its own programming, the station broadcasts programs by various groups and people, including Forum Idag, Hanne Nabintu Herland, Oslo Symposium (biennial conference), ES TV, Dansk TV Mission, Open Doors, Hope Channel, and formerly included Hillsong, Youth of Europe and Livets Ord.

-In 2014 Livets Ord was replaced with a slot for Ludvig Nessa and the "Church of Norway in Exile", following Jan Hanvold attacking Livets Ord leader Ulf Ekman as a "heretic" after Ekman converted to Roman Catholicism, and accusing Livets Ord of "sectarianism" and of operating as a "personality cult".
+In 2014 Livets Ord was replaced with a slot for Ludvig Nessa and the "Church of Norway in Exile", following Hanvold attacking Livets Ord leader Ulf Ekman as a "heretic" after Ekman converted to Roman Catholicism, and accusing Livets Ord of "sectarianism" and of operating as a "personality cult".

+The station also has shows hosted by evangelists Svein-Magne Pedersen and Jan-Aage Torp.